Skip to content

 • Invoices aren't as customizable as some other options

 Wave's invoicing features are intuitive to navigate and include several templates, so you can customize the layout and design.
 To create an invoice, click Create a new on your dashboard, then select Invoice.
 Choose from several templates, add a logo, and adjust colors.
 Need to add a discount, adjust pricing, or add a note?
 You can do all that with the click of a button.
-And with Wave's newly overhauled mobile app, you can do it from anywhere.
+And with Wave's mobile app, you can do it from anywhere.

 It's the additional features, like payroll and tax filing, that make this platform ideal for growing businesses.
 You can even use Wave Money as your main business bank account.
 There's a good chance you'll need these additional features down the road.
 While the upgraded features aren't free, they are affordable (Payroll, for example, starts at $20/month), and you won't have to switch apps as your business grows.